zimmerzam/biocpp/README.md

 Eigen3 needs no installation: simply extract the sources in *path-to-BioCpp/src/geometry/Eigen/* and you're done.

-In order to use BioCpp in your project simply
+In order to use BioCpp in your project simply:

 + add the path containing the source code to your CPLUS_INCLUDE_PATH.
 In order to do this you can modify the `C_INC_PATH` flag to point to your